< back

 Overall, it is important to regard food labelling as a friend and companion when searching for the right balance in your daily diet.
 With this knowledge, you can satisfy your individual needs, consciously design a balanced diet for yourself and savour what you eat.

-Good to know: Our Nutri-Check button below the recipe picture is a quick reference to the nutritional profiles of individual foodfittery recipe variants.
+Good to know: Our Nutri-Check button below the recipe picture is a quick reference to the nutritional profiles of individual recipe variants.
 Letters and colour coding indicate the health value of a dish at a glance.
 Detailed nutritional information can again be found by tapping on the Nutri-Check button.
 And we also tell you, of course, exactly what factors are behind our assessment of each dish and what they take into account.

 All the relevant information on the Nutri-Check rating system and the nutritional factors can be found in our digest.